The Medicare Part D Extra Help or Low-Income Subsidy (LIS) program helps people with limited financial resources pay for their Medicare Part D

 if your assets are below $14,790* for

 a single person (or $29,520* if you are married). *includes the $1,500 burial allowance.

 The following items are NOT included in the income calculation:

 - Food stamp assistance, etc.

-The following items are included in resources:
+The following items are included in resources (or assets):

 - bank accounts,